houd1ni/WebsocketPromisify/README.md

     try {
       // You can wait for ready by calling await ws.ready() or send it right now:
-      // the messages will be sent as soon as the connection opened. const data = await ws.send({catSaid: 'Meow!'})
+      // the messages will be sent as soon as the connection is opened. const data = await ws.send({catSaid: 'Meow!'})
       console.log({data})
     } catch(error) {